JAForbes/blog/posts/selfCurrying.md

 - No dependencies on external libraries
 - Custom behaviour depending on arguments passed

 The first three advantages are pretty obvious.
-The fourth option however seems like an idea looking for a practical application.

-One such application could be returning a distance of `Infinity` when no arguments are received.
+The fourth option however seems like an idea that lacks a practical application.
+A practical use case could be returning a distance of `Infinity` when no arguments are received.

 ```js
 distance = function distance(a, b){